oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 their credentials in a mobile wallet or mobile phone that they already carry with them.

+There are three cross-device flow patterns for transferring the authorization request between the Initiating Device to the Authorization Device.

+ - User transferred: In the first variant, the user initiates the authroization process with the authorization server by copying information from the initiating device to the authorization device, before authorizing an action.
+For example user may read a code from the initiating device and enter it on the authorization device, or they may scan a QR code displayed in the initiating device with the authorization device.
+- Client transferred: In the second variant, the OAuth client on the initiating device is responsible for initiating authorization on the authorization device via a backchannel with the authroization server.
+- Hybrid: In the third variant, the OAuth client on the initiating device triggers the authorization request via a backchannel with the Authorization Server.
+An access code is displayed on the Authorization device, which the user enters on the initiating device.

 ## Examples of cross-device flows
 Examples of cross-device flow scenarios include: